-In this MPC and MPC Live tutorial (adapted from my book, The MPC X & MPC Live Bible), I’m going to transform an innocent clap sample into a thick and gnarly beast of a clap using nothing but the tools available in a standard MPC X/MPC Live DRUM program.
-This tutorial is also suitable for an MPC Touch controlling MPC Software 2.0.
+In this MPC One, MPC X, MPC Key and MPC Live tutorial (adapted from my MPC tutorial course, The MPC Bible), I’m going to transform an innocent clap sample into a thick and gnarly beast of a clap using nothing but the tools available in a standard MPC DRUM program.

 Loading The Basic Clap

 Firstly, download the tutorial files, then unzip and transfer the ‘Clap From Hell Tutorial Files’ folder to your MPC disk.
 The easiest way to do this is to enter ‘controller’ mode and transfer the files to an SD card or USB stick, but you can also copy them to an internal SATA drive if you have one installed.

 For more information on how to transfer files to your MPC One, MPC Live, MPC Key or MPC X, check out my ‘Standalone MPC File Transfers’ guide over at MPC-Samples.com.